jspecify/jspecify/docs/spec.md

         > of an inner class has an associated instance of the outer class.

         > For example, the annotation in `@Nullable Foo.Bar` is in an
-        > unrecognized location because Java syntax attaches it to the outer
+        > unrecognized location: Java syntax attaches it to the outer type
-        > type `Foo`.
+        > `Foo`.

     -   Any of the following type contexts: